 This wine is fine, ethereally light and delicious - so much so that you need to remind yourself it’s not just exceptionally tasty spring water.

-The fruit comes from the sub-region of Carbanup in Margaret River, with the sites being relatively flat and warm with fertile, red sandy soils.
+The fruit comes from the sub-region of Carbunup in Margaret River, with the sites being relatively flat and warm with fertile, red sandy soils.
 The Sangiovese was harvested on the 7th of March and the Nebbiolo just behind it on the 11th – a couple of weeks earlier than the previous year.
 The Sangiovese fruit was simply destemmed, chilled and pressed using only the free-run fraction of the juice.
-It was then fermented at moderate temperatures using as always solely indigenous yeasts.
-After fermentation, it was matured for three months on gross lees to add additional texture.
-The Nebbiolo fruit was hand-picked and, after chilling, whole bunch-pressed directly to old oak for fermentation.
+It was then fermented at moderate temperatures using, as always, indigenous yeasts only.
+It was then matured on gross lees for three months post-fermentation to add additional texture.
+The Nebbiolo was hand-picked and, after chilling, the fruit was whole bunch pressed directly to old oak for fermentation.
 Fermentation took close to six weeks and the wine received a further 8 weeks’ maturation in barrel.
 At this stage, the final blend between Sangiovese and Nebbiolo was decided, and the wine was emptied from tank/barrel, settled, filtered, sulphured and bottled on the 1st of July.

 – Alana & Julian Langworthy